PCwenyue/CAFF-Net-method-and-the-NCHU-SIRST-dataset/README.md

 2	Institute of Automation, Chinese Academy of Sciences, Beijing 100190, China;

 3 School of Information Engineering, Nanchang Hangkong University, Nanchang 330063, China;
-### This paper has been submitted to Remote Sensing
+### This paper has been submitted to Infrared Physics & Technology

 # Dataset Description